Vitamin C and Mast Cell Activation Syndrome: Can It Help Lower Histamine?

 Histamine is one of the primary chemical mediators released by mast cells during an immune response.
 While histamine is essential for immune defense, excessive histamine release can contribute to many of the symptoms associated with MCAS.

-Researchers have observed an inverse relationship between vitamin C levels and histamine levels in the body.
-When vitamin C levels are low, histamine levels tend to be higher.
-Increasing vitamin C intake has been shown in some studies to reduce circulating histamine concentrations.
+Researchers have observed an inverse relationship between vitamin C levels and histamine levels in the body, meaning that lower vitamin C levels are often associated with higher histamine concentrations.

 Vitamin C appears to support histamine balance in several ways.